 How to promote your blog on Facebook

 Facebook has been around since 2004 and currently has 2,6 billion active users .
-Familiarity with Facebook and high volume of users make it a common marketing resource for businesses and bloggers.
+Familiarity with Facebook and the high volume of users make it a common marketing resource for businesses and bloggers.

 In response, Facebook changed its algorithm to show posts from family and friends and less from brands and businesses.